AppleLamps/t3-v0.1/README.md

 - **API Key Storage**: Your OpenRouter API key is stored in localStorage (guest) or encrypted in Neon (authenticated)
 - **Password Security**: Passwords are hashed with bcrypt (10 salt rounds)
 - **JWT Tokens**: Secure authentication with 7-day expiry
-- **Direct API Calls**: Chat messages go directly to OpenRouter, not through our servers
+- **Proxy for Auth Users**: When logged in, chat requests go through `/api/chat` so your API key stays server-side; guests call OpenRouter directly from the browser.
 - **Rate Limiting**: Distributed rate limiting with Upstash Redis to prevent abuse
 - **No Analytics**: No tracking or data collection
 - **XSS Protection**: All rendered content sanitized with DOMPurify